vidmantas/cucumberator/README.md

 ## Installation

-If you use bundler (and you should), add 'cucumberator' to your Gemfile.
+If you use bundler (and you should), add to your Gemfile

+	gem "cucumberator", :require => false

 Otherwise, install with

 	gem install cucumberator